 The more I learned, the more I wanted to know.
 Each time I downloaded photos, I had a new set of questions to ask and answer, new mysteries to untangle.
 Suddenly, I was learning about the 3 sub-species of orca and which ones were in my area.
 Then I was learning how to ID them based on their dorsals and saddle patches.
 I began to recognize individuals who visited regularly.
 I downloaded Merlin – a brilliantly easy bird ID app – and began learning who my local feathered friends were.
 I poured over online resources to glean more insight into the behaviors I was seeing.
 The more time I spent in these pursuits, the more my net widened, inadvertently learning more about the ecosystems that these animals existed within, and how it was all connected.

 Most of all, I began to see the story in every encounter, and I began to share it.
-Through the six years of my weekly picture challenges, my friends – willingly or otherwise – heard me chirp about bird facts, whale tales, unusual moments, new discoveries.
+Through the nine years of my weekly picture challenges, my friends – willingly or otherwise – heard me chirp about bird facts, whale tales, unusual moments, new discoveries.
 I plugged into communities who gave me more awareness, resources, and shared knowledge.
 I started a bird group on Facebook for our island and began engaging my community of nature-lovers in sharing photos, sightings, and tips for birding.
 I created a cycle of learning, sharing and enrichment every chance I got, and it just continued to feed my curiosity and desire to learn and see more.

 Through this amazing journey of curiosity, exploration, connection, and sharing, I have transformed into a Wild Child.